Skip to main content

 Yes, perimenopause can crash libido even with normal cycles.
 Progesterone usually drops first, which fragments sleep and frays mood.
 Estradiol then swings unpredictably, which adds dryness and reduced sensation.
 Day 21 hormone testing helps catch this early.

 Yes, HCG (human chorionic gonadotropin) and enclomiphene are both fertility-preserving alternatives to traditional TRT.
-They raise the body's own testosterone production rather than replacing it externally.
+They raise the bodys own testosterone production rather than replacing it externally.
 We use them in men who want to maintain fertility or testicular function.

-The "cortisol steal" idea, where the body diverts hormone precursors to make cortisol under stress, is not a clean physiological pathway, but the practical outcome (low DHEA, low sex hormones under chronic stress) is real.
+The "cortisol steal" idea, where the body diverts hormone precursors to make cortisol under stress, is not a clear physiological pathway, but the practical outcome (low DHEA, low sex hormones under chronic stress) is real.
 The mechanism is more about HPG axis suppression and adrenal regulation than literal precursor stealing.

 Yes, pelvic floor dysfunction can absolutely cause low libido and pain with intimacy in both men and women.
 A pelvic floor physical therapist can change outcomes dramatically.
 We refer to specialists in Philadelphia who treat both genders.

-Sleep apnea affects women's libido through chronic fatigue, low-grade inflammation, and disrupted hormone production.
+Sleep apnea affects womens libido through chronic fatigue, low-grade inflammation, and disrupted hormone production.
 Women often have subtler sleep apnea than men (less snoring, more insomnia and morning headaches).
 A WatchPAT home study often catches it.

 Yes, GLP-1 medications like Ozempic and Wegovy can change libido.
 Some patients see improvements as body composition changes and inflammation drops.
-Others notice short-term decreases as appetite and energy shift.
+Others notice short-term decreases as appetite and energy change.
 We monitor closely and adjust when needed.

 PT-141, also known as bremelanotide, is FDA-approved for premenopausal women with HSDD (hypoactive sexual desire disorder).
 It works through the brain rather than blood flow.
 We discuss it as a tool alongside hormonal and relational work, not as a stand-alone fix.